-If you are new to credit cards and don’t know where to start, there are a couple things you need to understand before going out being ready to apply for a credit card.
+If you are new to credit cards and don’t know where to start, there are a couple things you need to understand before know how to apply for a credit card and get approved.
 One thing to always remember is that a credit card is just an extension of the cash you have and/or your debit card or checks.
 Use it to spend just as you would with these items.
 Don’t spend money that you do not have and you will be able to reap all of the benefits that comes with utilizing a credit card.

 When You Apply For a Credit Card Your Credit Score is the Main Factor

 Your credit history and credit score will come into play when you apply for a credit card.
 This is basically a grade on how well you pay back money that you borrow.
 When you make a purchase with a credit card you are spending money that you do not have to prove you have.
 You are spending the credit card companies money and paying them back at the end of each billing cycle.
 You also have the option to pay back less than what you spent, but you will be charged interest on what is left over.
 If you do not have a credit history, or have bad credit, then credit card companies will look at you as not being responsible in paying back the money that you borrow, so you most likely will not be approved for a credit card.
 But, there are still options if this is the case.

 Applying For A Credit Card With Bad Credit or No Credit History

 If you have bad credit, or no credit at all, and want to apply for a credit card then you still have options.
 Secured credit cards allow you to get approved for a credit card that you put down an initial deposit for.
 That deposit will be used in the case that you default and do not pay the money that you have spent.
 If you are responsible and pay your bill on time and in full each month, then when you are ready to close out your secured credit card account you will have your initial deposit returned to you.

 Use a Credit Card To Build Up Your Credit Score